Cleveland Clinic logo

 Uterine Atony

-Uterine atony (or uterine tone) refers to a soft and weak uterus after childbirth.
+Uterine atony is when your uterus is soft and weak after childbirth.
 It happens when your uterine muscles don’t contract enough to clamp the placental blood vessels shut after childbirth.
-This can lead to life-threatening blood loss after delivery.
-Immediate medical treatment is required.
+This can lead to severe blood loss after delivery.
+Immediate medical treatment is needed to prevent complications.

 Advertisement